wardle/dmd/README.md

 ##### Download automatically

 `dmd` has automatic functionality to download and install the latest distribution.
-The process takes less than ten minutes.
+The process takes a few minutes.

 Automatic downloads need a cache directory.
 This stops automated tools like this from overloading NHS Digital's